ptiszai/FS19_CommunicationInterface/README.md

 ## F19_ComInterface<->CommunicationInterface.exe

-##### This script of mod is the for the FS19 communication is with a windows application used tha ram drive.
+##### This script of mod is the for the FS19 communication is with a windows application used the ram drive.
 I wroted in the Lua and C# programming language.<br>

 ![](doc/kep2.png)